vesk4000/Hyper-Darts-Simulator/README.md

 ![The final program running in a cmd window](https://user-images.githubusercontent.com/30286047/120921866-9b89e400-c6ce-11eb-92f1-4a4d73abd096.gif)

-_Note: If you don't care about me ranting about the development of this thing you can [click here](#the-simulations) to skip over to the results._
+_Note: If you don't care about me rambling about the development of this thing you can [click here](#the-simulations) to skip over to the results._

 I thought I'd use C++ for better performance and I got the simulation working in C++ very quickly actually.
 Here's the thing though...
 I could've just let it run for half a day or something, but I thought I'd use multithreading so that the simulation ran faster.
 The thing is, I hadn't really ever used multithreading in C++, like ever...
 I knew this was gonna be a learning experience, but I didn't anticipate though just how much stuff you have to consider and keep in mind when multithreading.